ZenoHwanEth/car-inventory/readme.md

 ## car-inventory-backend

-First, you need to add .env file given into car-inventory-backend
+First, you need to add .env file given into car-inventory-backend folder

 1. Install dependencies